 Many radiation therapy procedures are performed clinically, without use of CT simulation or treatment planning systems.
 Residents will learn about this special class of procedures during this rotation, including clinical electron treatments, total skin electron therapy, total body irradiation, and intraoperative radiation therapy.
 Additionally, residents will learn about the measurement of out-of-field dose for the assessment of patient-specific shielding needs, such as for pacemakers, lenses, testicles, and pregnant patients.

 The Clinical Coverage rotation will occur at the conclusion of the resident’s training.
 During this rotation, residents will continue performing the same clinical tasks that they have performed throughout their training, but on a full-time basis.
 If they have not already, it is expected that residents will be credentialed to perform clinical tasks with increased independence during this time.
 In addition to clinical coverage responsibilities, residents will also complete reading assignments covering specialized treatment machines that are not available within the UPMC network.
-Residents also have the option of completing a one-month rotation at UPMC Hillman Cancer Center San Pietro FBF in Rome, Italy during the Clinical Coverage rotation.
+Residents also have the option of completing a 3-4 week rotation at UPMC Hillman Cancer Center San Pietro FBF in Rome, Italy during the Clinical Coverage rotation.

 If all conditions are satisfied, then medical physics residents have the option to complete a rotation at UPMC Hillman Cancer Center San Pietro FBF in Rome, Italy during the Clinical Coverage rotation.
 This rotation allows residents to work within a different healthcare and regulatory environment, and also exposes residents to new clinical practices and technologies, including an MR-linac.
 Residents that elect to complete the International rotation must make their own travel arrangements and cover all expenses for the trip.